 The essential thing is safety, both for yourself and other riders, so ask questions and make sure your bike is ready before you get to the track.
 Most motorcycle shops will also assist you with race preparation.

-This is a non-competitive event and bikes do not have to be prepared to the same standard as for racing.
-Bikes must be checked for safety before you can go on the track and the Scrutineer will look at the following items.
+Bikes do not have to be prepared to the same standard as for racing, but are checked for safety before you can go on the track.
+The Scrutineer will look at the following items.

 - Brake pads

 - Condition of tyres.
 Slicks, or road tyres with legal tread

 - Tape up all glass (e.g. lights and mirrors) or remove

 Bikes have to be prepared the same as for Class Racing.

 However, if you have not raced in the last five years, you can race in Brackets only for up to two meetings as a P plate rider with exemptions from several preparation rules.
 This will allow you to try the sport whilst developing your bike.
 P plate bikes only have to meet these minimum rules: